SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Experiments

-To comprehensively evaluate the quality of reconstructed images, we employ an extensive suite of metrics assessing both semantic consistency and perceptual quality.
-For semantic consistency, we utilize DISTS (Deep Image Structure and Texture Similarity)\cite{ding2020image}, LPIPS (Learned Perceptual Image Patch Similarity)\cite{zhang2018unreasonable}, ClipScore (CLIP image feature cosine similarity), and SeSS (Semantic Similarity Score)\cite{fan2024semantic}.
-For perceptual quality, we utilize MANIQA (Multi-dimension Attention Network for no-reference Image Quality Assessment)\cite{yang2022maniqa} and CLIPIQA (CLIP-based perceptual image quality assessment)\cite{wang2023exploring}.
-Additionally, we adopt AFINE (Adaptive Fidelity-Naturalness Evaluator)\cite{chen2025toward}, a state-of-the-art metric that adaptively balances semantic fidelity and perceptual naturalness.
-Conventional pixel-level fidelity is also provided by Peak Signal-to-Noise Ratio (PSNR) and Multi-scale Structural Similarity (MS-SSIM)\cite{wang2003multiscale}.
+\textbf{Metrics.} To comprehensively evaluate the quality of reconstructed images, we employ metrics covering semantic consistency, perceptual quality, and pixel-level fidelity.
+For semantic consistency, we use LPIPS \cite{zhang2018unreasonable}, DISTS\cite{ding2020image}, ClipScore and SeSS\cite{fan2024semantic}.
+For perceptual quality, we use CLIPIQA\cite{wang2023exploring} and MANIQA\cite{yang2022maniqa}.
+For pixel-level fidelity, we report PSNR and MS-SSIM\cite{wang2003multiscale}.
+Additionally, we adopt AFINE\cite{chen2025toward}, a state-of-the-art comprehensive image quality assessment metric.